HR Glossary for HR Professionals

 - Interns: Interns are typically either students working towards a degree or under-experienced workers fresh out of school.
 They might work part-time or full-time and may be paid or unpaid, depending on the role and regulations in the state of employment.

-- Independent Contractor: An independent contractor is a self-employed individual, business, or corporation that provides services to another individual or business under the terms laid out in a contract.
+- Independent Contractor: An independent contractor is a self-employed individual, business, or corporation that provides services to another individual or business under the terms laid out in a contract, usually for a set period, not long term.

 - At-Will Employees: An at-will employee is an individual who can be fired at any time for any legal reason.
 This means that under at-will employment, if the employer decides to lay off that employee, the individual has limited recourse under the law to fight the dismissal.

-- Temporary Employees: Temporary employees are only hired for an indefinite period, typically to accomplish a single project or series of tasks related to a set of similar projects.
+- Temporary Employees: Temporary or short term employees are hired to work for an indefinite period or for a season (seasonal employee), typically to accomplish a single project or series of tasks related to a set of similar projects.
 Also commonly known as a gig worker.